Belgium

 Ubuntu 10.04 – LL for Lucid Lynx

-Posted in Linux on September 24th, 2009 by nicolas
+Posted in Linux on September 24th, 2009 by Nicolas

 Mark Shuttleworth made the announcement a few days ago already that the next Ubuntu version will be named Lucid Lynx.
 It’s going to be an LTS which will superseed to the Hardy Heron and there will be a direct upgrade path from 8.04 as there always is between LTS releases.
 Lucid Lynx development will begin in November 2009 and the release is due in April 2010.
 However, Hardy will be supported through 2011 to allow for organization to upgrade in a smooth fashion!